minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden.md

 ## The CoronaCheck Scanner app does not offer protection from coronavirus

 Scanning a coronavirus pass or DCC indicates that a person was not infected with coronavirus at the time of testing, recovered from coronavirus or recently tested negative for coronavirus.
-However, this does not guarantee that this person cannot infect others with coronavirus at the time of scanning the QR code with the CoronaCheck Scanner-app.
+However, this does not guarantee that this person cannot infect others with coronavirus at the time of scanning the QR code with the CoronaCheck Scanner app.

 ## Privacy

-The use of the CoronaCheck Scanner-app does not involve processing of personal data.
+The use of the CoronaCheck Scanner app does not involve processing of personal data.
 The CoronaCheck Scanner app requires consent to use the scanner’s phone camera.
 This consent is required to scan the coronavirus pass or DCC, in the form of a QR code.
 Without this consent the user can install the app but cannot use the app to scan the coronavirus pass or DCC, in the form of a QR code.

 ### Purpose limitation

 The CoronaCheck Scanner app is used to regulate access to a certain event or location by checking if someone has a coronavirus pass or DCC.
 This is only possible when a person shows a valid coronavirus pass or DCC.
-When using the CoronaCheck Scanner-app, it is not allowed to capture a coronavirus pass or DCC in any way, including but not limited to taking a screenshot.
+When using the CoronaCheck Scanner app, it is not allowed to capture a coronavirus pass or DCC in any way, including but not limited to taking a screenshot.
 The CoronaCheck Scanner app may only be used to read a coronavirus pass or DCC.
 Saving or recording coronavirus passes or DCCs presented to a controller is strictly prohibited.

 ## Security